 Like Surprises?
 You’ll Love Wasatch Hollow

 The surprise is a lush, 11-acre nature preserve in the heart of this upper-east side neighborhood.
 Wasatch Hollow Preserve features meadows, huge trees, trails, and a pond.
 Emigration Creek meanders through the hollow.
-The runs about .5 mile through the preserve beginning at about 1650 East 1700 South.
+The runs about .5 miles through the preserve beginning at about 1650 East 1700 South.
 The pond is fed by Hodgson’s Spring.
-Rest on a bench and allow yourself to be mesmerised by the sound of gently trickling water.
+Rest on a bench and allow yourself to be mesmerized by the sound of gently trickling water.

 This property is maintained in part by the Seven Canyons Trust.
 Salt Lake City has a goal to preserve and restore the riparian habitat and the flow of the creek.
 This preservation is partially about balance.
 Some native plant and animal species thrive here (in a place where their habitat is shrinking daily).
 Birds, squirrels, and even deer can be found in the preserve.

 There are different trail loops to take at this fun, refreshing place.
 Unfortunately, dogs are not welcome inside the sanctuary.
 The goal is to entice wildlife to enter the safe space.
 Dogs can be disruptive.
 Not to worry though, there is plenty of room for dogs to run in Wasatch Hollow.

 Off-leash dog park caters to Wasatch Hollow canines